 For instance, you might write the word serene for your living room and cluttered for your closet.
 Maybe your dark basement makes you think yuck.
 I remember one woman drew prison bars over her tiny galley kitchen because she felt trapped when she was cooking in it.

-This is one of the floorplans I created in that workshop, about the house I lived in at the time.
-I colored my “happy spots” yellow (like my screened porch) and shaded the ones that didn’t feel as good in brown (like my tiny, overcrowded garage):
+For my floor plan, I colored my “happy spots” yellow (like my screened porch) and shaded the ones that didn’t feel as good in brown (like my tiny, overcrowded garage):

 The point was to try to figure out why we gravitate toward certain spaces and avoid others–sometimes within the same room.
 What makes one corner cozy and another one cold?
 Why do we spend most of our time in certain rooms and avoid others like the plague?
 And what can you change so that every area of your house feels like home?